Vanessa Hackney (Dip Couns MBACP)

 |Face to face counselling:||Yes|

-Daytime, evening and Saturday morning appointments.
+Daytime, and limited evening and Saturday morning appointments.

 Types of client